Free ebook with everything you need to know about Psilocybin

 Aloha, we’re Leti and Chi, your psilocybin guides.
 We are forever grateful the mushrooms have found us and allowed us to thrive in their service.

-After our first few experiences, like many who have enjoyed the positive effects of psilocybin, we wanted to share the medicine with as many people as we could.
+After our first few experiences, like many who have enjoyed the positive effects of psilocybin, we wanted to share the medicine with as many people as possible.

 In 2018, we started Truffles Therapy in the Netherlands.
-Journeyers from around the world joined our retreats to experience the healing power of magic truffles in a safe and supportive setting.
+Journeyers worldwide joined our retreats to experience the healing power of magic truffles in a safe and supportive setting.

-After working with more than 200 retreat guests in our first year, we moved to Costa Rica to give ourselves time to rest and integrate in the serenity of nature.
+After working with more than 200 retreat guests in our first year, we moved to Costa Rica to give ourselves time in nature to rest and integrate.